 NGS has become the standard tool to the quest to understand genomics, epigenomics and their relationship to human diseases.
 We have extensive experience analyzing large-scale NGS data.
 In the past few years, our group has analyzed more than 10,000 NGS samples in the total of more than 100TB in collaboration with researchers from Mount Sinai as wells as other institutes.
 Based on these results, we have published many papers in top-tier journals, such as Nature, Science, Nature Medicine and Nature Genetics.

 Machine learning is an essential tool for building models on complex, high-dimensional data.
-Besides our daily usage of clustering, dimensionality reduction and generalized linear models on high-throughput biological data, we have also made novel contributions on the following two fields: automated genome segmentation and mammography based diagnosis for breast cancer.
+Besides our daily usage of clustering, dimensionality reduction and generalized linear models on high-throughput biological data, we have also made contributions in the following two fields: automated genome segmentation and mammography based detection for breast cancer.
 Genome segmentation aims to label the genomic sequence with functional categories using large-scale ChIP-seq data, which is generally an unsupervised problem, or semi-supervised at most.
 We combined hidden Markov models with artificial neural networks to significantly improve the accuracy from previous methods.
-In breast cancer diagnosis, the goal is to predict a patient’s likelihood to develop cancers within a certain period based on mammograms.
-We developed deep learning models based on an all-convolutional design to achieve top-notch performance.
+In breast cancer detection, the goal is to predict a patient’s likelihood to develop cancers within a certain period based on mammograms.
+We developed deep learning models based on convolutional neural nets to achieve top-notch performance.

 Machine learning is an essential tool for bioinformatics, genomics and biomedical imaging.
 Dr. Shen has a long-term interest in machine learning research and its application to the bioinformatics field.
 His recent interests include:

-- Breast cancer diagnosis using deep convolutional neural networks and mammograms:
+- Breast cancer detection using deep convolutional neural networks and mammograms:

 - Automated genome segmentation based on ChIP-seq using hidden Markov models and neural networks: